avdgaag/arjanvandergaag.nl/content/projects.md

 var s = document.getElementsByTagName('script')[0]; s.parentNode.insertBefore(e,
 s); })();</script>

+## [Beat Impostor Syndrome][beat]

+A website with background information, links and resources around dealing with impostor syndrome as software developer, built as a companion site to my [2014 ArrrrCamp presentation about Impostor Syndrome][impostor].

 ## [bol][] -- Ruby gem for the bol.com API

 The bol gem is a wrapper around the bol.com developer API, allowing you to query their webshop for products and retrieve all sorts of product details and imagery, and list popular products by category.
 It integrates with their affiliate marketing program.

 ## [rpub][] -- Ruby gem for generating ebooks from plain text files